-ACC 224 BUSINESS TAXATION
+BUSINESS TAXATION ACC 224

 This course is an introduction to tax reporting requirements and taxation of the proprietorship, partnership, S Corporation, C Corporation, and limited liability company.
 Some form preparation is required.
-(Prerequisites: ACC 101 or ACC 112)
+(Prerequisite: ACC 101)

 ACC 230 COST ACCOUNTING I